mpiForGate/.github/profile/README.md

 # Organisation
-The repository provided here belongs to the University of Antwerp, Belgium and imec-Visionlab.
+The repository provided here belongs to the University of Antwerp and imec-Visionlab.